 December 1983 – Toddler Jessica Cales, the youngest child of Christie and Anthony Cales, dies in a Downers Grove house fire.

-January 20, 1984 – Christie and Anthony Cales have their third child, Stacy.
+January 20, 1984 – Stacy Ann Cales is born to Christie and Anthony Cales.

-October 1987 -Stacy’s younger sister, Lacy, dies of sudden infant death syndrome.
-Reports say the girls’ mother begins showing erratic behavior.
+October 1987 -Stacy Cales’ younger sister, Lacy, dies of sudden infant death syndrome.

 1992 – Drew and Connolly divorce after she learns of extramarital affairs.
 By this time, Drew is dating Kathleen Savio.
 Peterson, 38, and Savio, 28, marry later that year.

-March 1998 – Christie Marie Toutges Cales disappears.
-The last time her family spoke to her, she told them she was on her way to a Blue Island Church.
+March 1998 – Stacy’s mother, Christie Marie Toutges Cales, disappears.
+According to her family she was on her way to a Blue Island Church.

 2001 – Drew Peterson, 47, meets 17-year-old Stacy Cales, a front desk clerk at a Bolingbrook hotel.
 The two begin dating despite Peterson’s marriage to Kathleen Savio.
-Both Peterson and Cales worked the overnight shift.
-Peterson says he began visiting the hotel regularly because his patrol partner had a crush on one of Cales’ co-workers.
+Both Peterson and Stacy worked the overnight shift.
+Peterson says he began visiting the hotel regularly because his patrol partner had a crush on one of Stacy’s co-workers.

 Nov.
-14, 2002 - In the midst of a bitter divorce, Savio sends a letter to Will County Assistant State’s Attorney Elizabeth Fragale expressing fears that her estranged husband may kill her.
-By the time the letter was sent, Bolingbrook police had responded to 10 service calls regarding Drew and Savio.
-Police would respond to eight more calls before Drew and Cales marry in October 2003.
+14, 2002 – In the midst of a bitter divorce, Savio sends a letter to Will County Assistant State’s Attorney Elizabeth Fragale expressing fears that her estranged husband may kill her.
+By the time the letter is sent, Bolingbrook police have responded to 10 service calls regarding Drew and Savio.
+Police will respond to eight more calls before Drew and Stacy marry in October 2003.
 Many of the calls involved child custody complaints while others alleged battery of Drew or Cales by Savio and vice versa.

 July 2003 – Peterson and Cales have their first child together, Anthony.
 Peterson and Savio are still embroiled in their bitter divorce at the time of Anthony’s birth.
 Savio’s attorney Harry Smith later tells reporters that his client eventually agreed to a “bifurcated” divorce so that Cales could be accepted under Peterson’s health insurance when the couple married.

 October 2003 – Drew, 49, and Stacy, 19, marry.
-Stacy’s sister, far left, and Drew’s son Stephen, far right, both attended the wedding.
-In this photo, Drew is holding his son Anthony.
+Stacy’s sister Cassandra and Drew’s son Stephen both attended the wedding.
+In this photo Drew holds his infant son, Anthony.